AMReX-Codes/amrex/_sources/Basics.rst.txt

       end do

-As we can see, to manually tile individual loops is very labor-intensive and error-prone for large applications.  has incorporated the tiling construct into MFIter so that the application codes can get the benefit of tiling easily.
-An MFIter loop with tiling is almost the same as the non-tiling version.
-The first example in
-Section [sec:basics:mfiter:notiling] requires only two minor
+As we can see, to manually tile individual loops is very labor-intensive and error-prone for large applications.
+AMReX has incorporated the tiling construct into :cpp:`MFIter` so that the application codes can get the benefit of tiling easily.
+An :cpp:`MFIter` loop with tiling is almost the same as the non-tiling version.
+The first example in (see the previous section on :ref:`sec:basics:mfiter:notiling`) requires only two minor
+changes:

-changes: (1) passing true when defining MFIter to indicate tiling; (2) calling tilebox instead of validbox to obtain the work region for the loop iteration.
+    #. passing :cpp:`true` when defining :cpp:`MFIter` to indicate tiling;
+    #. calling :cpp:`tilebox` instead of :cpp:`validbox` to obtain the work region
+       for the loop iteration.

+.. highlight:: c++

 ::